-Investment in joint ventures
+Investment in Joint Ventures

-The Company uses the equity method of accounting to incorporate the results of its investments in companies in which it has significant influence, but does not control; and cost method of accounting in companies in which it cannot exercise significant control.
-The Company records the equity in earnings of its investments in joint ventures on a one month lag.
-At December 31, 2017, the book value of Company's equity method investment was \$16.1 million.
-The Company had no cost method investments at December 31, 2017.
+The Company uses the equity method of accounting to incorporate the results of its investments in companies in which it has significant influence but does not control; and cost method of accounting in companies in which it cannot exercise significant control.
+The Company records the equity in earnings of its investments in joint ventures on a one-month lag.
+At December 31, 2018, the book value of the Company's equity method investments was \$17.8 million.